 THE HOBART DEAN'S OFFICE

 Hobart College is for men and students who are gender diverse.
 The mission of the Hobart Dean's Office is to guide and assist each Hobart student to reach their fullest potential as a Hobart Statesman during their years at the College.
-Hobart College for men was founded in 1822 by Bishop John Henry Hobart.
-As we approach the bicentennial of the College, we take pride in our long-standing traditions and especially in knowing what it takes to help all of our students meet the ever-changing challenges of higher education.
+Hobart College was founded in 1822 by Bishop John Henry Hobart.
+In the Bicentennial year of the College, we take pride in our long-standing traditions and especially in knowing what it takes to help all of our students meet the ever-changing challenges of higher education.

 We are easily accessible and encourage every Hobart student to introduce themselves to us.
 We know the entire campus and its resources well and can assist students with any question they may have.
 While most of our work focuses on monitoring and advising individual students on matters of academic progress, we are always mindful of each student's larger history and aspiration toward a successful future and welcome an opportunity to discuss issues of concern with parents.